gbadev-org/tonc/content/first.md

 //
 // === NOTES ===
 // * This is a _small_ set of typedefs, #defines and inlines that can
-//   be found in tonclib, and might not represent the
+//   be found in libtonc, and might not represent the
 //   final forms.